 Intellectual Property Rights

-Other IPR challenges include end-use piracy of software and textbooks, internet peer-to-peer downloading, and the illicit importation and transshipment of pirated and counterfeit goods from mainland China and other places in Asia.
+Other IPR challenges include end-use piracy of software and textbooks, internet peer-to-peer downloading, illegal streaming, and the illicit importation and transshipment of pirated and counterfeit goods from mainland China and other places in Asia.
 Hong Kong authorities have taken steps to address these challenges by strengthening collaboration with mainland Chinese authorities, prosecuting end-use software piracy, and monitoring suspect shipments at points of entry.
 It has also established a task force to monitor and crack down on internet-based peer-to-peer piracy.

 The Registered Design Ordinance is modeled on the EU design registration system.
-To be registered, a design must be new and the system requires no substantive examination.
+To be registered, a design must be new, and the system requires no substantive examination.
 The initial period of five years protection is extendable for four periods of five years each, up to 25 years.

 There are no impediments to the free flow of financial resources.
 Non-interventionist economic policies, complete freedom of capital movement, and a well-understood regulatory and legal environment make Hong Kong a regional and international financial center.
 It has one of the most active foreign exchange markets in Asia.